 Document and Form Recognition

-Extracting information from a printed document or form might arguably provide the most benefit from OCR.
-Let’s look at one mock scenario.
-You need to renew a vehicle registration with your state government.
-The required form likely has a plethora of useful information such as:
+Extracting information from a printed document or form arguably provides the most significant benefit from OCR.
+Let’s consider a hypothetical scenario: you need to renew a vehicle registration with your state government.
+The required form likely contains a wealth of useful information such as: